Family of jockey Bunny Cox settle dispute over inheritance

 Mr Justice Denis McDonald, who had described the case as essentially a family dispute and appealed to the sides to settle it, welcomed the settlement.

-Louis McEntaggart SC, for the administrator, said the terms of settlement could be filed in court.
+Louis McEntagart SC, for the administrator, said the terms of settlement could be filed in court.

 A key part of the agreement relates to the sale of part of the lands which will pay off outstanding debts on the property.
 It is hoped to achieve more than €1.7m from the sale.